 Officers will take actions to promote CAF Local Neighbourhoods Scheme to encourage new applicants to access the fund.
-Officers will encourage the promotion of success stories to the Communications Team for inclusion in the South Tyneside Newsletter and the local press (where necessary ensuring all appropriate local members have been offered involvement in any publicity, and the appropriate Community Area Forum Chair has been consulted).
+Officers will encourage the promotion of success stories to the Communications Team for inclusion in the South Tyneside Newsletter (quotes are typically attributed to a CAF chair and all ward members will be invited to join any photography arranged by the Communications Team).